 UNT takes copyright law very seriously and as such has developed policies prohibiting unauthorized duplication and distribution of copyrighted materials, including copyrighted music.
 Sanctions for violations of these policies include:

 - criminal or civil action

 UNT also employs a number of technical and procedural measures to prevent illegal downloading and distribution of copyrighted materials.
-A summary of these measures, including references to applicable policies, can be found on the Computing and Information Technology Center (CITC) Acceptable Use Guidelines and Standards website.
-Legal alternatives to copyright infringing downloading can be found on the CITC Helpdesk website.
+A summary of these measures, including references to applicable policies, can be found on the IT Shared Services website, UNT Approach to Addressing Copyright Infringement.
+Legal alternatives to copyright infringing downloading can be found on the University Information Technology website.